HAIKU NORTH AMERICA

 2019: Sitting in the Sun, Michael Dylan Welch and Crystal Simone Smith, editors

-If you register for the next HNA conference by the announced deadline, you are guaranteed inclusion in the next HNA anthology.
+If you register for the next HNA conference and submit your poems by the announced deadline, you are guaranteed inclusion in the next HNA anthology.